Freelance Contract Essentials: Protect Yourself on Every Project

 4. Revisions

-Clarify how many rounds of revisions are included in your fee and what constitutes a "revision."
+Clarify how many rounds of revisions are included in your fee and what counts as a revision.

 Example: